Antonov An-124 Ruslan: Operational history

 During the 2000s, Germany headed an initiative to lease An-124s for NATO strategic airlift requirements.
 Two aircraft were leased from SALIS GmbH as a stopgap until the Airbus A400M became available.
 Under NATO SALIS programme NAMSA is chartering six An-124-100 transport aircraft.
 According to the contract An-124-100s of Antonov Airlines and Volga-Dnepr are used within the limits of NATO SALIS programme to transport cargo by requests of 18 countries: Belgium, Hungary, Greece, Denmark, Canada, Luxembourg, Netherlands, Norway, United Kingdom, Poland, Portugal, Slovakia, Slovenia, Finland, France, Germany, Czech Republic and Sweden.
 Two An-124-100s are constantly based on full-time charter in the Leipzig/Halle airport, but the contract specifies that if necessary, two more aircraft will be provided at six days' notice and another two at nine days' notice.
-The aircraft proved extremely useful for NATO especially with ongoing operations in Iraq and Afghanistan.
+The aircraft proved extremely useful for NATO especially with operations in Iraq and Afghanistan.

 United Launch Alliance (ULA) contracts the An-124 to transport the Atlas V launch vehicle from its facilities in Decatur, Alabama to Cape Canaveral.
 ULA also uses the An-124 to transport the Atlas V launch vehicle and Centaur upper stage from their manufacturing facility in Denver, Colorado to Cape Canaveral and Vandenberg Space Force Base.
 Two flights are required to transfer each launch vehicle (one for the Atlas V main booster stage and another for the Centaur upper stage).
 It is also contracted by Space Systems Loral to transport satellites from Palo Alto, CA to the Arianespace spaceport in Kourou, French Guiana and by SpaceX to transport payload fairings between their factory in Hawthorne, California and Cape Canaveral.

 By 2013, the An-124 had reportedly visited 768 airports in over 100 countries.

 By late 2020, three civil operators of the An-124 remained.
 Antonov Airlines with seven aircraft, Volga-Dnepr Airlines with 12, and Maximus Air Cargo with one.
 In November 2020, Volga-Dnepr reported that it was indefinitely grounding its fleet of An-124 aircraft to inspect the 60 engines (including spares) following the 13 November 2020 unconfined engine failure at Novosibirsk.
 As of 29 December 2020, the first Volga-Dnepr An-124-100 was back in service.